-The Advanced Course is a two year curriculum consisting of classroom instruction, leadership training and military field training.
+The Advanced Course is a two-year curriculum consisting of classroom instruction, leadership training and field training.
 The 300 and 400-level courses are 4-credit hours and consist of two hours of class and a three hour leadership laboratory (5 hours weekly).
-The 300-level courses are designed to build upon the small unit leader skills.
+The 300-level courses are designed to build upon small unit leader skills.
 Students also attend a 29-day Cadet Leadership Course (CLC) at Fort Knox, KY, to refine the skills they have learned on campus.
 The 400-level courses prepare a student for their first assignment as an Officer.

 Completion of the Advanced Course qualifies the student to earn an officer commission in the Army, either on active duty or in the Army Reserves or Army National Guard.

 While enrolled in EWU ROTC you earn a degree in any field of study available at the University.
 A major in Military Science is available but it is not necessary for completion of the ROTC program.
 While there are certain degrees better suited for specific jobs in the Army, a student chooses their degree.
 Our staff advises students during this process.

 Army ROTC prepares students to succeed in any career field.
 The leadership training and experiences students obtain in Army ROTC provides a foundation for excellence even if they only participate in portions of the program.